 - Therefore the weighted decay constant λ = 1 / τ ≈ 0.08 s-1

-The number, 0.08 s-1, is relatively high and have a dominating effect of reactor time response, although delayed neutrons are a small fraction of all neutrons in the core.
+The number, 0.08 s-1, is relatively high and has a dominating effect on reactor time response, although delayed neutrons are a small fraction of all neutrons in the core.
 This is best illustrated by calculating a weighted mean generation time with delayed neutrons:

 ld = (1 – β).lp + ∑τi . βi = (1 – 0.0065).
 2 x 10-5 + 0.085 = 0.00001987 + 0.085 ≈ 0.085